Bandar Tun Hussein Onn

-Bandar Tun Hussein Onn is a township in 11th-Mile Cheras (Batu 11 Cheras) in Bangi constituency, Selangor, Malaysia.
-It was named after the third Malaysian Prime Minister, Tun Hussein Onn (in office 1976–1981).
+Bandar Tun Hussein Onn is a township in 11th-Mile Cheras (Batu 11 Cheras) in Bangi constituency, Selangor, Malaysia, about 13 km southeast of central Kuala Lumpur and 7.5 km north of Kajang.
 It is primarily a residential area, established in the early 1990s.
-It is situated about 13 km southeast of central Kuala Lumpur and 7.5 km north of Kajang.

-UDA Holdings Bhd is the developer of the Bandar Tun Hussein Onn township, was established in 1971 by the government, with authority to develop this area.
+UDA Holdings Bhd is the developer of the Bandar Tun Hussein Onn township, established in 1971 by the government with authority to develop this area.
 In 1989, UDA Holdings acquired a 752 acre piece of land in Cheras known as Bandar Tun Hussein Onn.
-It is known as the largest housing development in Cheras Selatan.
-In 1995, Bandar Tun Hussein Onn won the FIABCI Award of Distinction for Residential Property.
-Upon completion, the total population has increased up to 35,000, consisting of 6,000 residential units.